 His great energy and dedication helped St Luke’s develop and maintain its excellence in palliative care.
 He was instrumental in the launch of a £5 million in-patient centre and purchase of Clifford House for day care and respite

 Alex wished to be portrayed in “relaxed mode”.
 It was painted in oil on 40x50cm MDF board in a triangular composition.
 The dominant clothing colour was red placed on a subtle yellow/brown background (asphaltum/white/cobaltblue).

 Harold Speed’s (thin and dry) method of portraits was used to develop the painting.
 The industrial finger amputation is barely noticeable but a reminder of his earlier working days.

 Portrait of the Legendary Mr Hopeless

-The work is oil on canvas board, 24x30cm.
-Again, it was Harold Speed’s (thin and dry) method of portrait painting.
-Our President, Rob Neil, had pointed me some time ago to Harold Speed’s “Oil Painting Techniques and Materials” published by Dover Books.
+The work is oil on canvas board, 24x30cm, again utilising Harold Speed’s (thin and dry) method of portrait painting.
+Our Past President, Rob Neil, alerted me some time ago to Harold Speed’s “Oil Painting Techniques and Materials” published by Dover Books.
 It’s now my bible and is highly recommended to anyone who wishes to explore a great way of doing oil portraits.

 Enter Your Work!

 Our Portrait Prize is one of our most popular shows and entries close on Wednesday June 12 at 4pm.
 See the RBSA website for full details of how to enter.
 The show opens on 25 July.